20dj-kws-sdd/20dj-kws-sdd.github.io/about.markdown

 permalink: /about/
 ---

-This is the base Jekyll theme.
-You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)
+This site was made possible with GitHub pages and the Jekyll static site generator, using the Minima theme.

 You can find the source code for Minima at GitHub:
 [jekyll][jekyll-organization] /